 There are many factors to consider when deciding on the best Tahoe ski resort for your family.
 There are many great family ski resorts in Lake Tahoe, but some of them cost less than others.
 Some offer a lot of amenities and some offer great skiing, and that’s about it.
 You have to weigh what’s important to you, because the more amenities and poshness, the more you are going to pay.

 The three Vail-owned resorts — Northstar, Heavenly and Kirkwood — vary in price and frills.
 Northstar is the most expensive and most extravagant, while Kirkwood offers excellent skiing, a variety of terrain without the frills, but with much friendlier pricing.
 Heavenly is quite literally and figuratively in the middle.
-Squaw Valley and Alpine Meadows rank somewhere in between Northstar and Heavenly in terms of pricing (although they do have some great midweek deals).
-All three of these areas (Squaw Valley, Heavenly and Northstar) can brag about nice villages.
+Palisades Tahoe offers two ski resorts for one price (Alpine Meadows and Olympic Valley — formerly Squaw Valley).
+Palisades Tahoe ranks somewhere in between Northstar and Heavenly in terms of pricing (although there are some some great midweek deals).
+All three of these areas (Olympic Valley at Palisades Tahoe, Heavenly and Northstar) can brag about nice villages.

 A lift ticket at Homewood is the most affordable, but Homewood has no lodging or village.
 If you have beginner skiers and kids in your family who are looking for some pampering, with a winter wonderland and close-by lodging, then Homewood might be underwhelming in that department.
 Homewood is a perfect budget-friendly choice for intermediate or advanced skiers who don’t need any extras because the skiing is the focus.
 (The breathtaking lake views are included for free, though.)